pedroteosousa/anki-addons/README.md

-# birl-reinforcement
+# Anki Addons
-An Anki add-on that 'birls' intermittently
+A folder to store Anki add-ons